Giants manager Gabe Kapler, players kneel during anthem

 It was on the same field where former A’s catcher Bruce Maxwell in 2017 became the first major leaguer to kneel for the anthem.

+Angels manager Joe Maddon said Middleton told him in advance he wanted to kneel, and the team was “totally supportive” of the decision.

+“I’m very proud that he stood up for his beliefs tonight.
+I really am,” Maddon said.
+“It’s not easy to do that, a young man like himself, being the only one out here doing that.”

-Kapler, beginning his first season managing the Giants after two disappointing years guiding the Phillies, didn’t discuss his plans to kneel in a pregame session with media members.
+Kapler, beginning his first season managing the Giants after two disappointing years guiding the Phillies, didn’t say for certain how often he would kneel except that “we’re going to have 60 chances in the regular season to make the same decision that we made today, to either stand or kneel or do something different.
+Right now it’s another opportunity tomorrow night.”

 Kapler has been outspoken about social injustice and racial issues and athletes’ roles in helping spur positive change.